-Rock Region METRO is the central Arkansas public transit system carrying more than 2.5 million passengers trips per year in the cities of Little Rock, North Little Rock, Maumelle, Jacksonville, Sherwood and Pulaski County.
-It comprises three branches: METRO Local, a fixed-route bus service serving Pulaski County; METRO Streetcar, a rail system operating in Little Rock and North Little Rock; and METRO Links an on-demand paratransit service.
+Rock Region METRO is the central Arkansas public transit system carrying more than 2.5 million passengers trips per year, pre-pandemic, in the cities of Little Rock and North Little Rock and in Pulaski County.
+It comprises five branches: METRO Local, a fixed-route bus service serving Pulaski County; METRO Streetcar, a rail system operating in Little Rock and North Little Rock; METRO Links an on-demand paratransit service; METRO Connect on-demand ride-sharing service and METRO Pool jobs-access vanpool service.
 Learn how easy it is to save money, help protect the environment, and build a stronger local economy by riding Rock Region METRO.

 Each partner jurisdiction supports about Rock Region METRO through a formula that allocates expenses based on bus route miles operated within each jurisdiction.
 METRO Streetcar is an equal partnership among Little Rock, North Little Rock and Pulaski County.
 Additional revenue sources include federal formula funds, the Arkansas Public Transit Trust Fund, rider fares and miscellaneous income streams.